newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

  }
 ```
 Not that crazy complicated, you see?
-And this is counter works perfectly!
-You press the button and the number in the div below increases!
+And this counter works perfectly!
+You press the button and the number in the div below increases! (you need to add some css of course😋 but you know how to do that!)
-I know you have some doubts but i'm sure that you understand this super simple counter by just reading the code.
+I know you still might have some reservations but i'm sure you understand this simple counter by just reading the code.
 Self-explanatory enough, right?
+Everytime we press the button, it **changes** the **state** (in this case we increment it) of our Counter **component**, so React **re-renders** our updated Counter each time we click!🤩

 And now when you'll hear about **state management**, you'll know it's about handling the changes of **state** of a component.
 Or, the **sharing** of the state between several components!
 You'll be facing this situation very often and early on!
 And you will get it, i guarantee it.